rizquadnan/workshop-life-at-tech-frontend/README.md

 Deployment is the act of making our code ready to be used by humans and/or other services

 **Steps to deploy**
-Deployment can be done in any platform that supports node.js runtime or supports docker deployment. to simplify things, deployment is going to be done in render.com:
+Deployment can be done in any platform that supports SPA deployment, that is any static file hosting + routing config.
+To simplify things, deployment is going to be done in vercel.com:

-1. Register to render.com
+1. Register to vercel.com
-2. Create node.js service
-3. Create postgres database service
-4. Change DATABASE_URL env on node.js service

-Instructor Demo: deploy create exercise endpoint changes Participant Challenge: deploy change password endpoint changes
+2. In terminal run, npx vercel --prod

+Instructor Demo: show redeployment

 ## Bug Fixing